-IMPORTANT: Upgrading to version 14.0 of the UC VOS Cisco: Unified Communications Manager application may break the integration with the Cisco: UC VOS Applications PowerPack and require a snippet change for Dynamic Applications to function.
-In order to add support for this version, see Knowledge Base article: https://support.sciencelogic.com/s/article/14487
+IMPORTANT: Upgrading to version 14.0 of the Cisco: Unified Communications Manager application may break the integration with the "Cisco: UC VOS Applications" PowerPack and require a snippet change for Dynamic Applications to function.
+To add support for this version, see the following article: https://support.sciencelogic.com/s/article/14487

-Before completing the steps in this manual, you must import and install the latest version of the Cisco: UC VOS Applications PowerPack.
+Before completing the steps in this manual, you must import and install the latest version of the "Cisco: UC VOS Applications" PowerPack.

 TIP: By default, installing a new version of a PowerPack overwrites all content from a previous version of that PowerPack that has already been installed on the target system.
-You can use the Enable SelectivePowerPack Field Protection setting in the Behavior Settings page (System > Settings > Behavior) to prevent new PowerPacks from overwriting local changes for some commonly customized fields.
+You can use the Enable Selective PowerPack Field Protection setting in the Behavior Settings page (System > Settings > Behavior) to prevent new PowerPacks from overwriting local changes for some commonly customized fields.
 For more information, see the section on Global Settings.